24 Aug 90 Degrees North – Voyage to the North Pole

 Helicopter flights are offered depending on weather conditions.
 Luckily we had one opportunity to fly over the ship as it was ice-breaking.
 The 6 minute flight was wonderful; my advice is to take some time to look around, not just through your camera.

-Soon our thoughts turn to achieving our goal – the top of the World.
-As we have 24 hours of daylight we’re told we’ll be reaching the North Pole between 9pm and 11pm.
+Our thoughts turned to achieving our goal – the top of the World.
+As we have 24 hours of daylight we are told we’ll be reaching the North Pole between 9-11pm.
 We get dressed and head out on deck as we’re told 2 miles to go.
-1 mile to go, glasses are charged and minutes later the ship’s horn blasts as we achieve 90 degrees North.
+With 1 mile to go, glasses are charged and minutes later the ship’s horn blasts as we achieve 90 degrees North!
 Celebrations are held by all.
-We head to bed, the next day we’ll be busy at the North Pole.
+We head to bed buzzing anxious to get a good night’s sleep as the next day we’ll be busy at the North Pole.

 Franz Josef Land